 When shopping at Meijer today, I was influenced by the great prices they had on berries to make a Mixed Berry Agua Fresca.
 Last week I was inspired by Lena’s Strawberry Mint Agua Fresca at Taste of Ann Arbor to create my own version of Strawberry Mint Agua Fresca.
 I loved having it in the house and wanted to make another version for this week.

 Mixed Berry Agua Fresca

 To make a gallon of agua fresca, I used 12 oz of raspberries, about 9 oz of blueberries, and 12 strawberries.
 First rinse your berries and hull the strawberries.

 I love having the fresh Agua Fresca over the summer since I find it more refreshing than regular water, particularly when I am starting to get dehydrated.
 I am hoping to continue to experiment with different varieties, especially as different fruits come into season.
 My daughter’s next suggestion is watermelon.
-If you want strawberries this season, Rowe’s Produce Farm is now open for You-Pick strawberries.

 Check out our Ann Arbor Strawberry Picking article to find where (and when) to pick strawberries.